SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/edit-layout.md

 ---
 uid: help-en-screen-designer-edit-layout
-title: Edit main cards layout
+title: Edit the layout of a card
-description: In this how-to guide, you will learn how to edit a layout.
+description: How to edit the layout of a main card using the Screen Designer in Settings and maintenance.
-keywords: screen designer, layout, field
+keywords: ui, screen, customization, screen designer, layout, field
 author: Bergfrid Dias
-date: 06.11.2024
+date: 09.04.2024
 version: 10.3.7
 topic: howto
 language: en